terracenter/gentoo_install/README.md

 For those who prefer a more pleasant initial experience, I'll explain how to use `genkernel`.

-What `genkernel` really does is configuring a generic kernel that works with most of the hardware.
+What `genkernel` really does is configure a generic kernel that works with most of the hardware.
 Like the LiveCD that we're using does.

 1. Install `genkernel`: